Mukundan-T/QualityControlAutomationV2/DesignReport.md

 Implementations:

 * Spreadsheet validation - Physical Location and Filename
-    - Some of the filenames are incorrect given the location
+    - Some of the filenames are incorrect given the location.
     - Assumes naming conventions - Sheet, Bull, and a preceding 0 for single digits.
-Proceeding 0 convention could be relaxed with further implementation
+Proceeding 0 convention could be relaxed with further implementation.

 * Main Menu UI
-    - Asks the user to select a spreadsheet file usin file explorer simple UI package
+    - Asks the user to select a spreadsheet file usin file explorer simple UI package.
-    - Buttons for 'Preliminary Spreadsheet Checks', 'Quality Control'
+    - Buttons for 'Preliminary Spreadsheet Checks', 'Quality Control'.
-    - Built on PyQt5 so can be improved easily and made more visually appealing with QSS
+    - Built on PyQt5 so can be improved easily and made more visually appealing with QSS.

 Notes:

 * Could we create a Fragile column?
-Since fragile items currently are manually indicated with highlighting, preliminary checks would be able to color the spreadsheet rows in blue for fragile items
+Since fragile items currently are manually indicated with highlighting, preliminary checks would be able to color the spreadsheet rows in blue for fragile items.
-* Use Python’s PDF reader to view x random pdf pages to automate pass/fail
+* Use Python’s PDF reader to view x random pdf pages to automate pass/fail.
 * Initial entry to fill in who the QCer is each time?
-Happens once at the start - current workflow uses initials to show who QC'd
+Happens once at the start - current workflow uses initials to show who QC'd.
 * Any changes to the naming conventions of the files.
-Current convention is
+Current convention is:
-    - Bull used to denote a bulletin -> ZWU_SCA0319.B06.F01.Bull.107
+    - Bull used to denote a bulletin -> ZWU_SCA0319.B06.F01.Bull.107.
-    - Sheet denotes a sheet -> ZWU_SCA0319.B06.F01.Sheet.564
+    - Sheet denotes a sheet -> ZWU_SCA0319.B06.F01.Sheet.564.
-    - Item has no name -> ZWU_SCA0319.B06.F05.01
+    - Item has no name -> ZWU_SCA0319.B06.F05.01.

 </details>